-An ear hematoma (aural hematoma, cauliflower ear) is a localised pocket of blood which has formed due to the rupture of a blood vessel within the pinna (ear flap)
+Also known as an aural hematoma, an ear hematoma is a collection of blood which has formed due to the rupture of a blood vessel within the pinna (ear flap).

 - Cartilage plate: The innermost layer of the pinna which provides the shape and rigidity.

 - Perichondrium: A layer of connective tissue which provides the blood supply to the cartilage.

 - Skin: The outer layer of the pinna.
 On the outermost layer is the skin which is covered with short hairs on the outside.

 When a blood vessel ruptures, the blood becomes trapped between the perichondrium and the underlying cartilage.

 Trauma to the skin, which leads to the rupture of blood vessels is the underlying cause which may be due to scratching, blunt force or head shaking.
 The skin and fur on the ears are extremely thin, making the underlying blood vessels more vulnerable to damage than on other areas of the body protected by a thicker layer of fur and skin.
 Once a blood vessel breaks blood leaks into the surrounding tissue.

 The most common cause of scratching is due to an ear mite infection.
 Other causes of ear hematoma may include:

 - Otitis externa (infection of the ear canal)

 - Cat fights